Trainings for Low-Resource Settings in the USA

 Funding for these US scholarships are provided to Applied Epi by the US Centers for Disease Control and Prevention (CDC) under award 1 NU38PW000001-01-00 (Strengthening Public Health Systems and Services through National Partnerships to Improve and Protect the Nation’s Health).

-Future opportunities: Additional R training opportunities will be offered over the next five years.
+Future opportunities: Additional R training opportunities will be offered over the next four years.
 Teams are welcome to apply for multiple cycles, or for future years, to train new members or advance to more specialised courses.

 Eligibility